 We seek to promote any genre of music that has its roots in the Americas.
 This includes a variety of musical styles, including folk, country, blues, zydeco, bluegrass, traditional jazz, jug band and Latin.
 If you are interested in seeing live music performed by entertaining and talented people who have something to say, then I encourage you to check out our upcoming concerts.

-For tix and further info, please check out our concerts page!
+For tix and further info about this and all of our concerts, please check out our Concerts page!

 True music appreciators

 At The GAIA Project, bringing great American roots music to the masses isn’t just a business, it’s a passion.
 We scour the radio, music stores, and Internet in search of great performers who bring a unique perspective to the stage.

 Come check out one of our concerts and find out for yourself how American music is not only alive and well, but also providing audiences with different ways of listening to, understanding, and experiencing creativity.

 I firmly believe that music is an essential component to the human condition.
 It is not merely a diversion with which to fill our leisure hours.
 Music provides us with solace in difficult times, reinforces our happiest moments, and helps us makes sense out of an increasingly chaotic world.